Box of Rain: The song

-"Box of Rain" is a song that is drawn from American folk and country musical roots.
-This is true of many Grateful Dead tunes, and most of the songs on American Beauty and their other 1970 release Workingman's Dead.
+"Box of Rain" is drawn from American folk and country musical roots.
+This is true of many Grateful Dead tunes, including most of the songs on American Beauty and their other 1970 release, Workingman's Dead.
 As the first song on American Beauty, it was also the first Grateful Dead song released on record to feature Phil Lesh as the lead vocalist.

 The song also featured two musicians who are not in the band.
 Dave Torbert played bass, while Lesh played acoustic guitar.
 David Nelson (of New Riders of the Purple Sage) plays the lead guitar with a Fender Telecaster, while Jerry Garcia plays the piano.
-While many describe Dave Nelson's Telecaster solo as being performed on a b-bender equipped guitar, the solo was recorded before he owned one, and was performed using traditional bending technique.
 Bob Weir sings harmony with Lesh and Garcia.